BlueStaxks/Linear_Algebra_Matrix/Key_Reconstruction Explain.md

    - 7.2.
 Append t rows on top of A, where the ith row is v^i, with i ranging from 0 to t-1. (v^i means raising each element of v to the power i.)
    - 7.2.
 Name it M.

-8. Side B applies Gaussian elimination to matrix M, resulting in matrix X.

-9. Side B computes the Null Space of matrix X. A trivial Null Space indicates insufficient valid shares (or a rare method failure, explained below).
+8. Side B computes the Null Space of matrix M. A trivial Null Space indicates insufficient valid shares (or a rare method failure, explained below).

-10. Side B identifies indices of columns corresponding to non-zero entries in vectors of the Null Space.
+9. Side B identifies indices of columns corresponding to non-zero entries in vectors of the Null Space.

-11. Side B extracts the first elements of the identified columns from matrix A; these represent the x-coordinates of valid shares.
+10. Side B extracts the first elements of the identified columns from matrix A; these represent the x-coordinates of valid shares.

-12. Side B reconstructs the secret key K using these valid shares.
+11. Side B reconstructs the secret key K using these valid shares.

 ---

-Reasoning and Probability of Failure:
+### Analysis of Gaussian Elimination and Probability of Failure

-Since matrix M incorporates the first t rows generated from vector v, Gaussian elimination completely removes columns derived from genuine polynomial shares.
+Since matrix M incorporates the first t rows generated from vector v, Gaussian elimination can completely remove the last s rows derived from genuine polynomial shares.
 This occurs because linear combinations of these first t rows can represent any polynomial of degree at most t-1.
 In contrast, columns derived from fake shares cannot be fully eliminated.

+If we assume an ideal scenario with all fake columns placed on the left, the resulting matrix after clean elimination would look like:

+C = [X; R 0],

+where R represents the bottom-left random part submatrix.

+Of course, such a perfect elimination is not possible for side B because Side B does not know the key matrix created by Side A. Nevertheless, since Gaussian elimination does not change the NullSpace of the matrix, the NullSpace computed by Side B is identical to the null space of matrix C.

+It can be easily seen that the NullSpace of C has zero entries corresponding to fake columns if these columns are random vectors.
+This clarifies why at least t+1 real columns are required for the existence of a non-trivial NullSpace.

+If only t real columns exist, the problem reduces to examining the top-right t by t submatrix X from C. Matrix X is invertible because its rows are constructed to be linearly independent.

-After elimination, Side B computes the Null Space.
-If the Null Space is trivial, fewer than t+1 valid shares exist, since at least t+1 valid shares are necessary for a non-trivial Null Space.
+Consequently, after Side B computes the NullSpace, a trivial NullSpace implies fewer than t+1 valid shares, as at least t+1 valid shares are necessary for a non-trivial NullSpace.

 The method may fail if a randomly generated fake share coincidentally matches a valid polynomial column.
 The probability of this occurring for a single fake column is (1/p)^s, given that s random numbers must match the actual polynomial values p₁(x), ..., pₛ(x).